Your cart is currently empty!

 Your greatest strength, in getting done what needs to be done, is in your connection.
 And if you're wondering "Is it the eating disorder speaking, or the stroppy teenager?", I suggest that is irrelevant.
 The use of 'consequences' is a poor tool, whatever is driving any kid.

-But… ‘consequences’ are a scarily blunt instrument.
-I speak to parents who don’t dare to speak their truth on forums: punishments made things worse, and they’re having a hard time getting any traction back on their child.
+But… 'consequences' are a scarily blunt instrument.
+I speak to parents who don't dare to speak their truth on forums: that when they used a punishment, the hostility or disconnect accelerated, and they're having a hard time getting any traction back on their child.

-Bribes (incentives) are very close to punishments: if your child can’t manage what you asked of them, they lose the promised reward, and that can induce helplessness, despondency or lots of bargaining and resentment.
-Having said that, I know of situations where bribes can work: when your child has worked out with you things that will help them stay motivated.
+Bribes (incentives) are very close to punishments: if your child can't manage what you asked of them, they lose the promised reward, and that can induce helplessness, despondency or lots of bargaining and resentment.
+Having said that, I know of situations where bribes can work: that's when it's collaborative: when your child has worked out with you some things that will help them stay motivated.

 Step out of the power play.
-Your child can always win power games: all they need to do (and many do that) is say, ‘I don’t care’.
-Often, it’s true: what is the joy in a mobile phone, when they are in complete shut-down — when their life is so painful that they don’t even want to live?
+Your child can always win power games: all they need to do (and many do that) is say, 'I don't care'.
+Often, they truly don't care: why care about their phone when they are in complete shut-down — when their life is so painful that they don't even want to live?

 If this is strange to you, and you're wondering how to bring up any child or teen without carrot or stick, you'll find lots more in my resources.